 The earpads are soft, plush and feel good on your ears.
 The headband that has bumps that rest on your head.
 Both the pads and the headband are comfortable even after long listening sessions and do not feel hot.

 When testing this headphone, we used a variety of power sources.
 What I can tell you is the Sennheiser HD 600 requires a decent amp to shine.
-So, if you are looking at the Sennheiser HD 600 it would be good to budget for a good amp.
+So, if you are looking at picking up these headphones it would be good to budget for a good amp like the Schiit Magni 3+.

 The HD600 is overall a good sounding headphone.
 Now to start with the bad: the sub-bass.
 Though I would not term it as necessarily bad, however, if there is one thing I would work on to make this the best headphone, it would be the sub-bass.
 The sub-bass is somehow weak but decent.

 Overall the bass of the headphone is clean, tight and punchy.
 In comparison, the bass is not too weak like the K701 and not too fat like the Fidelio X2, it is somewhere in between.
-The midrange and treble would be where the Sennheiser HD 600 excels.
+The midrange and treble would be where these audiophile headphones excel.
 The midrange: guitars, vocals, you name it; the Sennheiser HD 600 reproduces the details with clarity enough to be reference quality.
 The treble, I found to be very good although it has been a point of controversy among audiophiles.
 I think the Sennheiser Veil holds no grounds especially when referring to the Sennheiser HD 600…read our in-depth review.

 Category: Dynamic/ Closed-back